Salivary gland biopsy is the removal of cells or a piece of tissue from a salivary gland for exam.

 A biopsy of the glands in the lips or the parotid gland can also be performed to diagnose diseases such as Sjogren syndrome.

-For a needle biopsy, there is no special preparation.
-However, you may be asked not to drink or eat anything for a few hours beforehand.
+You do not need to prepare for a needle biopsy, there is no special preparation.
+You may be asked not to drink or eat anything for a few hours before the test.

-For surgical excision of a tumor, preparation is the same as for any major surgery.
+For surgical removal of a tumor, preparation is the same as for any major surgery.
 You will not be able to eat anything for 6 to 8 hours before the surgery.

 Biopsy - salivary gland